InfoBlock/Website/Updates.md

 * New Page added (blockai)
 * New Button for Block A.I.
 * Credits removed
+* Updated Page Anime RP
+* New Button for Anime RP

 ## 12/14/2021
 * New Preview Site added